anastasia-zhukova/Diverse_CDCR_datasets/README.md

 2) ```entity_mentions.json```, i.e., a list of entity mentions.
 3) ```event_mentions.json```, i.e., a list of event mentions.

-Same data in the csv format (used to compute statistics of the datasets):
+Same data in the csv format (used to compute statistics of the datasets or have an overview of the datasets):
 1) ```conll.csv```, i.e., a CoNLL format in a tabular format without tags and newline delimiters.
 2) ```all_mentions.csv```, i.e., a csv file with all mentions combined.